nicolargo/glances/README.rst

 Summary
 =======

-**Glances** is a cross-platform monitoring tool which aims to present a large amount of monitoring information through a curses or Web based interface.
-The information dynamically adapts depending on the size of the user interface.
+**Glances** is an open-source system cross-platform monitoring tool.
+It allows real-time monitoring of various aspects of your system such as CPU, memory, disk, network usage etc. It also allows monitoring of running processes, logged in users, temperatures, voltages, fan speeds etc.
+It also supports container monitoring, it supports different container management systems such as Docker, LXC.
+The information is presented in an easy to read dashboard and can also be used for remote monitoring of systems via a web interface or command line interface.
+It is easy to install and use and can be customized to show only the information that you are interested in.

 .. image:: https://raw.githubusercontent.com/nicolargo/glances/develop/docs/_static/glances-summary.png

-It can also work in client/server mode.
-Remote monitoring could be done via terminal, Web interface or API (XML-RPC and RESTful).
-Stats can also be exported to files or external time/value databases.
+In client/server mode, remote monitoring could be done via terminal, Web interface or API (XML-RPC and RESTful).
+Stats can also be exported to files or external time/value databases, CSV or direct output to STDOUT.

 .. image:: https://raw.githubusercontent.com/nicolargo/glances/develop/docs/_static/glances-responsive-webdesign.png